saproto/saproto/README.md

 When adding a new library or client-side dependency through npm don't forget to require the scripts in `application.js` and the stylesheet in `vendor.scss`.

+#### Websockets

+In some parts of the website we use websockets to update the page in real-time.
+For this we use a soketi server.
+This runs in a docker container in your sail setup.

+For the frontend we use the [Laravel Echo](https://laravel.com/docs/broadcasting) library to connect to the websocket server.

 #### Localhost

 When you have finished the above setup the following port will be exposed on localhost.